Number Sense for Class 5

 Prime Factorization

-Prime factorization is a way of breaking down a number into multiples of prime factors.
-We do this by using prime numbers.
+Prime factorisation is a way of breaking down a number into prime numbers that, when multiplied, produce the original number.

-A prime number is a natural number that can only be divisible by a factor of 1 and by the number itself.
+A prime number is a number that have only 2 factors which is 1 and the number itself.
 There are 25 prime numbers between 1 and 100, shown as:

 cmo-number sense-c5-7